joseangeldelangel10/ScheduleIn/README.md

 * User can Login with google
 * User can see his notifications (reminders for next events) and his relations requests
 * User can discard his notifications and relate requests swiping right (does this counts as a gesture?)
+* User can cancel his next event with a shortcut button

 **Optional user stories:**
 * User is able to link his calendar with google calendar